notional-labs/craft/minecraft-integration/README.md

   /test-tokensapi (Show total CRAFT and STAKE tokens in supply) /test-trade (Req.
 2 players.
 Hold items, confirm trade amount, items are taken.
 On Blockchain sign trade items as agreed upon)
-  /test-keplr (Send user link to KEPLR wallet documentation)
+  /test-keplr (Send user link to KEPLR wallet documentation) /test-escrowspend (pays 1 craft for some dirt to ensure it works correctly)
 ```

 ## API